‘Books are lighthouses erected in the great sea of time.’

 Revision and Homework

-• Revision lessons are fortnightly.
-We model how to revise in English, and students complete revision tasks in lesson.
-Students are then expected to continue this revision independently.
+• Students complete revision tasks in lesson and are expected to continue this revision independently.

-• Revision materials are printed for students – see below.
+• Revision materials are printed for students and used in lessons – see below.

 GCSE English Revision Materials Supplied